BabaWolo/PseudocodeTranspiler/README.md

 <br>

 ## Syntax
 This section displays the valid syntax for writing code within our program.
 It's similar to the conventions outlined in the ALG course but replaces a few elements.
-The primary alteration is replacing indentation with curly brackets.
+The primary alteration is replacing indentation with curly brackets `{}`.

 #### Variables, Data Types & Assignment
 - Any string that starts with a character a-z or A-Z and can't be the same as a reserved keyword